java launcher to run a program supplied as a single file of Java

 It is desirable to be able to execute Java programs with this mechanism.

-A shebang file to invoke the Java launcher using source-file mode may begin with something like:
+A shebang file to invoke the Java launcher using source-file mode must begin with something like:

 #!/path/to/java --source version